reimandlab/ActiveDriverWGSR/README.md

 # ActiveDriverWGS

 <b>Note: ActiveDriverWGS (1.1.0) has been released.
-It supports alternative reference genomes (hg38, mm9, mm10) and has been optimized for speed and memory usage.
-(Sept 4th 2020).</b>
+It supports alternative reference genomes (hg38, mm9, mm10) and has been optimized for speed and memory usage (Sept 4th 2020).</b>

 ActiveDriverWGS is a cancer driver discovery tool for analysis of somatic mutations derived from whole genome sequencing.
 It works on protein-coding sequences as well as various non-coding sequences (non-coding RNAs, promoters, enhancers, etc).
 ActiveDriverWGS is based on a statistical model that analyzes the mutational burden of SNVs and short indels in functionally defined elements of interest.
-It then retrieves elements which are significantly mutated compared to a background sequence window, its nucleotide sequence context and trinucleotide mutation signatures.
-ActiveDriverWGS is implemented as an R package.
+It then retrieves elements that are significantly mutated compared to their background sequence windows, nucleotide sequence contexts and trinucleotide mutation signatures.
+ActiveDriverWGS is implemented as an R package and is available from GitHub and CRAN.

 Two major kinds of input are required by ActiveDriverWGS: a set of genomic regions of interest defined as a BED12 file, and a set of somatic mutations in a cohort of tumor samples in a tab-separated text file.
 The default reference genome is human (hg19)and the updated version of ActiveDriverWGS also supports the human genome (hg38) and the mouse genome (mm9, mm10).